wp-plugins/random-youtube-video/readme.txt

 1. This is the widget in your sidebar
 2. The page in your admin area
+3. Adds widget to sidebar and enables AutoPlay feature or not!

 == Changelog ==
 * 1.0 - first release.
 Widget can be used, videos can be managed